vslavik/ellipticlicense/README.markdown

 EllipticLicense
 ===============

+*Note: this is an incompatible(!) fork of now-defunct https://github.com/dchest/ellipticlicense*

-Short product key generation and validation framework based on elliptic curves digital signatures (ECDSA) for Mac OS X/Cocoa.
+Short product key generation and validation framework based on elliptic curves digital signatures (ECDSA). for Mac OS X/Cocoa.

 Project goal: replacement for AquaticPrime with shorter keys and similar or better security.